 Develop the skills needed to understand changing global conditions, what drives institutional change and how consumer behavior will change over time.
-Bolstered by additional mathematics courses and a semester-long study abroad experience, international economics students will be uniquely prepared for a career that requires a true international perspective.
+Bolstered by additional mathematics courses and a semester-long study abroad experience, you will be uniquely prepared for a career that requires a true international perspective.

 Prepare for a multi-lingual career by becoming proficient in a language other than English.

 Expand your thinking by taking an economics course from a perspective other than the U.S.

 Engage in undergraduate research by writing an original thesis on an international topic during your senior year.
 Many of these papers are presented at regional or national conferences.
 Your faculty mentor will help guide you through the research process.